How to Apply

 SUMMER FINANCIAL AID

-Summer is considered a trailer to the preceding financial aid year.
-To receive aid for Summer Semester 2017, be sure to have the 2016-17 FAFSA completed.
+Summer semester is considered a trailer to the preceding financial aid year.
+For example for Summer Semester 2018, be sure to have the 2017-18 FAFSA completed.
 The first run of summer aid award notifications will happen around mid-April and will be available for viewing in your E-Services.
 If you have been enrolled both fall and spring semesters at full-time, you may have very little or no aid eligibility remaining for summer.

 Summer process 1-2-3 Easy